mantidproject/documents/Design/histogram_type.md

 Do we need sub-types for `X`, `Y`, `E`, and `E-squared`? (and dist- data)?

 What can we do to maintain sharing of `X` for all histograms in a workspace where `X` is modified in an identical way?
 The COW mechanism as it is now should break down in that case.
 Does it need to be handled at the workspace level, or can we deal with this here?
 Having parametric `X` would circumvent that case in certain cases.

+## Implementation

+The details of the implementation have not been worked out in detail.
+The basic concept seems simple enough:

+- One class for a histogram with an interface that provides standard operations for histogram data.
+- Potentially a few classes for `X`, `Y`, and `E` (etc.) that would mainly be used internally in the histogram class.
+If these inherit from `std::vetor<double>`, they could also be used to keep the legacy interface for `ISpectrum` alive until the roll-out is complete.

 ## Interface